Shoulder instability occurs when the upper-end of the arm bone, known as the humerus, slides partially or completely out of the shoulder socket.

 Surgery—Many different procedures may be used to correct shoulder instability.
 The goal is to fix the cause.
 An

 or an open technique may be used.
-After surgery, the arm is kept from moving for three to six weeks, depending on the procedure.
+After surgery, the arm is kept from moving for 3 to 6 weeks, depending on the procedure.

 Guidelines to help protect the shoulder from injury include: Doing regular exercises to strengthen the supporting musclesUsing proper athletic training methodsIncreasing the duration or intensity of your exercises graduallyModifying activities to prevent excessive external rotation and overhead motions of the shoulder